Mediation

 Mediation & Arbitration Through the Eyes of a Divorce Mediation Attorney in Minneapolis

-While mediators have no decision-making authority, you can elect (or a court may order) an arbitrator or a consensual special master (also known as a “CSM”) to be the decision maker in your case rather than the judicial officer assigned to you.
-An arbitrator or CSM can be appointed to make a decision on limited issues, such as the division of personal property, or on all the issues in the dissolution proceeding.
-The costs of the arbitrator or CSM are paid by the parties.
+While mediators have no decision-making authority, parties can select (or a court may order) an arbitrator or consensual special master (sometimes called a “CSM”) to serve as the decision-maker instead of the assigned judge.
+An arbitrator or CSM can address narrow issues, such as dividing specific property, or resolve every issue in the dissolution process.
+Parties contribute equally to these professionals' fees.

-Arbitrators and CSMs are typically attorneys or retired judges with many years of experience in the area of family law.
-They are most often used in cases involving complex financial issues.
-Their knowledge of the law and issues in family law cases makes them appropriate decision-makers.
-The dedicated Minneapolis mediation lawyer at Sobol Family Law has settled and tried many cases before CSMs and can advise you as to the most qualified individuals to hear your case.
+Arbitrators and CSMs tend to be attorneys or retired judges with long records in family law.
+Clients use these professionals most often for complex financial cases.
+Their understanding of the law and issues makes them fitting decision-makers.
+The Minneapolis mediation lawyer at Sobol Family Law has handled many cases before CSMs and can advise clients on reliable options for their situations.

 FAQs About Divorce & Family Law Mediation in Minneapolis